 Sheniz Tan, CEO

 Sheniz holds business management qualifications including: a Level 5 qualification in Management and Leadership with PwC and has just completed her Level 7 qualification in Strategic Management.
-From September 2017, Sheniz will start her Masters in Reconciliation and Peacebuilding at the University of Winchester.
+In September 2017, Sheniz started her Masters in Reconciliation and Peacebuilding at the University of Winchester.
 Currently, particular research interest areas include: Community conflict resolution education, with particular focus on the Refugee Crisis; Child Marriage in the Caucasus; and Peacebuilding in the Middle East, the Caucasus and the Balkans.

 In 2016, Sheniz provided key advice to the House of Lords' International Relations Committee in support of developing the UK Government policy on young people in the Middle East.
 The final policy, the Middle East: Time for New Realism was published in May 2017.